slatedocs/slate/source/includes/_user_token.md

   }
 ```

-To start using the API you will need to signup with an email and password to get a user token.
+To get your token and start using the API you will need to signup with an email and password.

 ### HTTP Request